American Ferret Association, Inc.

 ADV POLICY

-All ferrets at an AFA show must provide proof of negative Aleutian's Disease Virus (ADV) testing within six months of the show date.
+All ferrets at an AFA show must provide proof of negative Aleutian's Disease Virus (ADV) testing within twelve months of the show date.
 Testing must be by the United CEP Test or the Avecon ELISA (saliva) Test and results must be:

 1. on tester's original letterhead;